Beczheng/flask_5_tailwind/README.md

 - Create or select a name for your resource group and storage account name.
 - Click `create`.
 - Go back to the home page and click on the your storage account.
 - Under the nagivation bar, go to overview.
 Scroll down and click `security`.
-Then, click the `enable` option for `make sure secure transfer required`, `allow blob anonymous access`, and `allow storage account key access`.
+Then, click the `enable` option for `allow blob anonymous access`.
 Lastly, click `save`.
 - Under the nagivation bar and go to containers.
 Then, click `+ containers`, Next, create a name and change the anonymous access level to `container(anonymous read access for containers and blob`.
 Lastly, click `+ create`.
 - Under the nagivation bar, go to security + networking.
 Then, click `front door and CDN`.
 Under service type, click the `Azure CDN` option.
 Next, create a profile name and endpoint name.
 Lastly, change the query string caching behavior to `ignore query string` and click `create`.
 - Go back to the home page and click on your new storage account.
 Then, click `upload`.
 Upload a video that is less than 60 seconds and select an existing container.
 Lastly, click `upload`.